airbnb/epoxy-ios/README.md

 `EpoxyCollectionView` provides a declarative API for driving the content of a `UICollectionView`. `CollectionViewController` is a subclassable `UIViewController` that lets you easily spin up a `UICollectionView`-backed view controller with a declarative API.

 The following code samples will render a single cell in a `UICollectionView` with a `TextRow` component rendered in that cell.
-Note that the `TextRow` component is a simple `UIView` containing 2 labels, and conforms to the [`EpoxyableView`](https://github.com/airbnb/epoxy-ios/blob/master/Sources/EpoxyCore/Views/EpoxyableView.swift) protocol.
+Note that the `TextRow` component is a simple `UIView` containing two labels, and conforms to the [`EpoxyableView`](https://github.com/airbnb/epoxy-ios/blob/master/Sources/EpoxyCore/Views/EpoxyableView.swift) protocol.

 You can either instantiate a `CollectionViewController` instance directly with sections, e.g. this view controller with a selectable row: